fgallovic/LinSlipInv/examples/README.md

  - The displacement waveforms obtained from HR-GPS stations were kindly provided by A. Avallone (Avallone et al., 2011).
- - 3D GFs were calculated for the 3D tomographic velocity model of Di Stefano et al. (2011) with real topography (Galloviƒç et al., 2014).
+ - 3D GFs were calculated for the 3D tomographic velocity model of Di Stefano et al. (2011) with real topography (GalloviË et al., 2014).

 ####References
  - Avallone, A., M. Marzario, A. Cirella, A. Piatanesi, A. Rovelli, C. Di Alessandro,